OLD PROVOST RUINS

 In the 1820s, cherries grew in the yard of this house and cadets would pick them despite profane admonitions (Swift 1879, 29).

 Years later, one wing was removed and used as a school.
 In the mid-19th century, this building became known as “Mrs. Thompson’s House.”
-Amelia Abigail Thompson (née DeHart), 1765-1855, widow of Captain Alexander Ramsay Thompson, had for years been allowed to provide meals to a small group of cadets as an auxillary mess.
+Amelia Abigail Thompson (née DeHart), 1765-1855, widow of Captain Alexander Ramsay Thompson, had for years been allowed to provide meals, and boarding in the Academy’s early days, to a small group of cadets.
 She originally lived near where the Firstie Club now stands, but when that building was constructed (c.
 1840) as an ordnance compound, Thompson and her daughters were allowed to move to this building.
 Her family provided meals to select cadets until about 1873 or 1874.

 The Academy’s property boundary is approximated by the red dashed line.
 Historian George Pappas (1993, 12) indicates that there was a “tumbledown” wall along the perimeter, but his source is unclear.